-1.1 The TDLCR require that train drivers pass an occupational psychological fitness examination in order to obtain a licence, which should be carried out before the train driver is appointed.
-Drivers who were qualified to drive trains on the mainline railway before 29 October 2013 may not have had an occupational psychological fitness examination unless specifically required by their employer since the introduction of the TDLCR.
+- 1.1 The TDLCR require that train drivers pass an occupational psychological fitness examination in order to obtain a licence this should be carried out before the train driver is appointed.
+Drivers who were qualified to drive trains on the mainline railway before 29 October 2013 may not have had an occupational psychological fitness examination unless specifically required by their employer since the introduction of the TDLCR, due to special arrangements in the transition legislation, which is no longer applicable.
+Since 29 October 2018 all new drivers or drivers who have not previously held a train driving licence must undertake and pass the occupational psychological fitness examination. - 1.2 Employers of train drivers may decide to include the cognitive, communication and psychomotor skills elements of the medical examination (see paragraphs 2(1)(f)(g)(h) and 2(2) of Schedule 1) as part of the initial occupational psychological fitness examination of train driver candidates, which often takes place prior to a full medical examination.
+We would not expect a candidate who fails these elements during such an occupational psychological fitness examination to continue to the medical examination stage.

-- 1.2 Employers of train drivers may decide to include the cognitive, communication and psychomotor skills elements of the medical examination (see paragraphs 2(1)(f)(h) and 2(2)of Schedule 1) as part of the initial occupational psychological fitness examination of train driver candidates, which often takes place prior to a full medical examination.
-We would not expect a candidate who fails these elements during such an occupational psychological fitness examination to continue to the medical examination stage. - 1.3 We would not expect a train driver to undergo the occupational psychological fitness examination when applying to renew their licence.
+1.3 We would not expect a train driver to undergo the occupational psychological fitness examination when applying to renew their licence.
 More details on licence renewals can be found in our guide for train operators.